Applications of Grassmannian flows to coagulation systems: Introduction

-Classically, Smoluchowski's coagulation equation has been employed in many applications including the modelling of polymerisation, aerosols, clouds/smog, clustering of stars and galaxies as well as schooling and flocking; see for example Aldous~\cite{Aldous} for more details.
-However more recently Smoluchowski's equation has been used to model an extremely wide variety of coagulation/aggregation phenomena, each characterised by given kernels $K$.
-For example these include: genealogy, see Lambert and Schertzer~\cite{LS}; coarsening, see Gallay and Mielke~\cite{GM}; nanostructures on substrates including ripening or `island coarsening', see Stoldt \textit{et al.} \cite{SJTCE}, growth and morphology of nanocrystals at atomic and nanoparticle scales, see Woehl \textit{et al.} \cite{WPEA} and Kaganer \textit{et al.\/} \cite{KPS}, epitaxial $\text{Si}_{1-\alpha}\text{Ge}_{\alpha}/\text{Si}(001)$ islands, see Budiman and Ruda~\cite{BR}, growth of graphene on Ir(111), see Coraux \textit{et al.\/} \cite{CNDEBWBMGPM}; and gold nanoparticles on a silicon substrate, see Winkler \textit{et al.} \cite{WWLGF}; blood clotting including coagulation and formation of fibrin gel, see Guy \textit{et al.\/} \cite{GFK} and Rouleau formation where blood cells aggregate to form cylindrical clusters or `Rouleaux', see Samsel and Perelson~\cite{SPI,SPII} and polymer growth of proteins in biopharmaceuticals, see Galina \textit{et al.\/} \cite{GLK} or Zidar \textit{et al.\/} \cite{ZKR}.
+where $g=g(x;t)$ denotes the density of molecular clusters of mass $x$, and the form of the frequency kernel $K=K(x,y)$ depends on the application at hand.
+Three specific forms that are of particular interest are the constant, $K=1$, additive, $K=x+y$, and multiplicative, $K=xy$, kernel cases.
+Smoluchowski's equation can be solved explicitly for these cases, though in the multiplicative kernel case only locally in time, up until the time of gelation.
+In the constant kernel case, in Laplace transform space, the solution satisfies a scalar Riccati equation.
+In the additive and multiplicative kernel cases, the appropriate de-singularised Laplace transform of the solution satisfies an inviscid Burgers flow.
+See Menon and Pego~\cite[Sec.~2]{MP} for more details.
+Classically, Smoluchowski's coagulation equation is a model for polymerisation, aerosols, clouds/smog, clustering of stars and galaxies as well as schooling and flocking; see for example Aldous~\cite{Aldous}.
+Recently it has been used as a model for genealogy, see Lambert and Schertzer~\cite{LS}; coarsening, see Gallay and Mielke~\cite{GM}; nanostructures on substrates including ripening or `island coarsening', see Stoldt \textit{et al.} \cite{SJTCE}, growth and morphology of nanocrystals at atomic and nanoparticle scales, see Woehl \textit{et al.} \cite{WPEA} and Kaganer \textit{et al.\/} \cite{KPS}, epitaxial $\text{Si}_{1-\alpha}\text{Ge}_{\alpha}/\text{Si}(001)$ islands, see Budiman and Ruda~\cite{BR}, growth of graphene on Ir(111), see Coraux \textit{et al.\/} \cite{CNDEBWBMGPM}; and gold nanoparticles on a silicon substrate, see Winkler \textit{et al.} \cite{WWLGF}; blood clotting including coagulation and formation of fibrin gel, see Guy \textit{et al.\/} \cite{GFK} and Rouleau formation where blood cells aggregate to form cylindrical clusters or `Rouleaux', see Samsel and Perelson~\cite{SPI,SPII} and polymer growth of proteins in biopharmaceuticals, see Galina \textit{et al.\/} \cite{GLK} or Zidar \textit{et al.\/} \cite{ZKR}.